Treating Low Back Pain

-Low back pain (sometimes referred to as lumbago) is one of the commonest complaints that patients present with in the out patients’ department.
+Low back pain (sometimes referred to as lumbago) is one of the commonest complaints that patients present with in the out patients department.
 About 55% of all visits to the orthopedic clinic will be about or related to back pain.
-Although the condition is commonest in people of advanced age, it can also occur in younger people, although the predisposing factors and causes may differ in relation to age group.
+Although the condition is commonest in people of advanced age, it can occur in younger people.
+The predisposing factors and causes may differ in relation to age group.
 (See low back pain—what you need to know for details on the causes)

 Causes of low back pain

 - Injury to the structures of the spine resulting from accidents such as falling from a height